The EU will not stand by Iran and the JCPOA. Here’s why.

 In short, if the US fails to prevent Europe and Asia’s burgeoning trade with Iran – and I think they will fail – this moment will be seen by historians as a key marker in US decline as a world power.

-I do not share these expectations or hopes.
+I do not share these expectations or these hopes.

-Whilst there is no doubt European leaders are deeply shocked by Donald Trump’s announcement of a pullout from an international agreement the negotiating of which the EU played a large part, I strongly doubt that they will find the courage or the willpower to defy the US by in effect encouraging their companies to continue to do business with Iran.
+Whilst there is no doubt European leaders are deeply shocked by Donald Trump’s announcement of a pullout from an international agreement in negotiating which the EU played a large part, I strongly doubt that they will find the courage or the willpower to defy the US by in effect encouraging their companies to continue to do business with Iran.

 It should be said that even with such active encouragement it is unlikely in my opinion that big European companies like Daimler or Airbus will risk US fines by continuing to do business with Iran.
 Even if European governments were to guarantee them against any losses caused by such fines, they would worry about losing access to the US market, which utterly dwarfs Iran’s.

-Given the head of steam that has built up inside the Trump administration against Iran, only if the EU were to threaten publicly to impose reciprocal sanctions on US businesses trading might there be a real possibility of the US being deterred from imposing penalties on European companies which continue to do business with Iran.
+Given the head of steam that has built up inside the Trump administration against Iran, only if the EU were to threaten publicly to impose reciprocal sanctions on US businesses doing business in the European Single Market might there be a real possibility of the US being deterred from imposing penalties on European companies which continue to do business with Iran.

-Frankly I think there is no prospect of that happening because there is no unanimity within the EU behind it (Poland and the Baltic States would almost certainly oppose it) whilst even the big EU states – Britain, Germany, France, and Italy – would be unwilling to risk an all out rupture with the US on such an issue.
+Frankly I think there is no prospect of that happening because there is no unanimity within the EU behind it (Poland and the Baltic States would certainly oppose it) whilst I am sure that even the big EU states – Britain, Germany, France, and Italy – would in the end be unwilling to risk an all out rupture with the US on such an issue.

-Quite simply, though the Europeans are anxious to trade with Iran and to do business with that country, Iran is not big enough, and trade with Iran is not important enough, to make the risk of an all-out rupture with the US worthwhile.
+Quite simply, though the Europeans are anxious to trade with Iran and to do business with Iran, Iran is not big enough, and trade with Iran is not important enough, to make the risk of an all-out rupture with the US worthwhile.

 I am sure that the Europeans – angry though they certainly are – will therefore in the end knuckle down, and do as the US tells them to do.

 That almost certainly means that the JCPOA is doomed.
-The Iranians have made clear that they will not stick with if there are no economic benefits to them from doing so.
+The Iranians have made clear that they will not stick with it if there are no economic benefits to them from doing so.
 I expect within a few weeks – as it becomes increasingly clear that the EU is not prepared to defy the US – that the Iranian nuclear programme will resume with a vengeance.

 At that point the danger of a US, Israeli and Saudi attack on Iran will grow.